 What does this mean for the Christian?
 It means that God uses circumstances that cause us to λυπέω in order to develop the image of Christ in us.
 This removes or prunes away what is in the Christian that is not of Christ, that is, it is tied to this lost and dying world and the flesh.
 This hurts.
 It is humbling.
 It is amazing, however, after realizing that we are in the flames of θλιψιν and we take our grief to the throne of grace how peaceful things become in our hearts as we prayerfully submit to His will.
 This develops an eternal perspective in us that is unshakable.
 The pain and sorrow are still there, but there is a new level of wisdom, peace, and joy that is indescribable if we follow through with obedience in our service to our wonderful Lord.

-Though you have not seen him, you love him.
-Though you do not now see him, you believe in him and rejoice with joy that is inexpressible and filled with glory, obtaining the outcome of your faith, the salvation of your souls.
-Concerning this salvation, the prophets who prophesied about the grace that was to be yours searched and inquired carefully, inquiring what person or time the Spirit of Christ in them was indicating when he predicted the sufferings of Christ and the subsequent glories.
-It was revealed to them that they were serving not themselves but you, in the things that have now been announced to you through those who preached the good news to you by the Holy Spirit sent from heaven, things into which angels long to look.
-(1 Peter 1:8-12 ESV)
+10 As to this salvation, the prophets who prophesied of the grace that would come to you made careful searches and inquiries, 11 seeking to know what person or time the Spirit of Christ within them was indicating as He predicted the sufferings of Christ and the glories to follow.
+12 It was revealed to them that they were not serving themselves, but you, in these things which now have been announced to you through those who preached the gospel to you by the Holy Spirit sent from heaven—things into which angels long to look.
+1 Peter 1:8-12 (NASB)

 To all truly in Christ, this salvation is an incredible miracle.
 None of us deserve it.
 All we have “earned” is an eternity in Hell.
 However, according to the mercy of God, by His grace, through the faith of our regeneration, we have believed Him and He has accounted that as righteousness to our account.
 This righteousness is that of Christ Himself who had our unrighteousness accounted to Him on the Cross as He paid the penalty that purchased us.